Jeremy1504/CISC131/README.md

 # CISC131
 CISC131 Class Demo Examples

-This is a codespace repo for CISC131 class.
+This is a Codespace repo for CISC131 class.

 The repo includes the source code:
 - Class Examples